Hearthstone, the deck-building phenomenon by Blizzard, sees continuous success and support among its fans.

 C-Tier

-Classes that won’t blow you away but are solid picks if you know what you’re doing.
+These classes won’t blow you away, but they’re still solid picks if you know what you’re doing.

 Class | Notable Cards | Description |